Jhoandry/checkbox_challenge/README.md

 ## Run locally

 * Copy `index.html` path file  and open on your browser.
-Just that simple :smiley:!
+Just that simple :smiley: